Find Affordable College Courses

 Baltimore, MD

-With a ranking of #10, University of Baltimore did quite well on this year’s most popular schools for psychology students working on their master’s degree.
-UB is a small public school located in the large city of Baltimore.
+University of Baltimore did quite well in this year’s ranking of the most popular places for psychology students to get a master’s degree.
+It came in at #10 on the list.
+UB is a small public school located in the city of Baltimore.

 Best Psychology Colleges in the Middle Atlantic Region